Types of quantum field thories

 The nature of the field configuration obtained this way – spin connection with twist of th Kalb-Ramond field by the Pontryagin class – may be understood conciesely as constituting a twisted differential string structure on .
 See there for more details.

-A clear and precise account of what anomalies are and what the Green-Schwarz mechanism is to cancel them is given in
+A clear and precise account of what the relevant anomalies are and what the Green-Schwarz mechanism is to cancel them is given in (see also the relevant bits at eta invariant)

 An account of historical developments is in section 7 of